Ghost stations of the Paris Metro: Never-opened stations

-Three other stations were planned and pre-dug as part of past long-term extensions that since got dropped : Défense - Élysées, Défense - Michelet and the original Orly Airport station initially meant for an extension of the Villejuif branch of Line 7.
-All three had their space reserved for future construction, yet only the first two were built.
-Not a single rail was laid, however.
+Three other stations were planned and pre-dug as part of past long-term extensions that since got dropped: Défense - Élysées, Défense - Michelet and the original Orly Airport station initially meant for an extension of the Villejuif branch of Line 7.
+All three had their space reserved for future construction, yet only the first two were built; however, not a single rail was laid.

 Stations closed and later reopened

-At the beginning of World War II, the French government put into action a plan that called for reduced service on the Métro network; specifically, it closed all but 85 stations.
+At the beginning of World War II, the French government put into action a plan that called for reduced service on the Metro network; specifically, it closed all but 85 stations.
 The majority of stations that were closed reopened in the following years, however some lightly trafficked and therefore unprofitable stations remained closed for a longer time.

 Porte des Lilas - Cinéma is used for ad and movie shootings.

-Varenne (line 14, now line 13) reopened on 24 December 1962, followed by the station Bel-Air (line 6) on 7 January 1963.
-Rennes (line 12) and Liège (line 13) reopened to the public after about 30 years of being closed, on 20 May 1968 and 16 September 1968 respectively.
+Varenne (Line 14, now Line 13) reopened on 24 December 1962, followed by the station Bel-Air (Line 6) on 7 January 1963.
+Rennes (Line 12) and Liège (Line 13) reopened to the public after about 30 years of being closed, on 20 May 1968 and 16 September 1968 respectively.
 These stations were subject to abbreviated schedules: they closed at 8 PM on weekdays and Saturdays, and did not open on Sundays and holidays.
 Rennes returned to normal service schedules on 6 September 2004 and Liège, the last station on an abbreviated schedule of the network, returned to normal hours on 4 December 2006.

-Cluny (line 10) remained forgotten for almost half a century, however the construction of the train station Saint-Michel - Notre-Dame to service line B of the RER caused it to be reopened in order to provide a connection to line 10.
-It was reopened to the public on 17 February 1988, the day on which the RER line B station was opened.
-The station was renamed Cluny – La Sorbonne.
+Cluny (Line 10) remained forgotten for almost half a century, however the construction of the train station Saint-Michel–Notre-Dame to service Line B of the RER caused it to be reopened in order to provide a connection to Line 10.
+It was reopened to the public on 17 February 1988, the day on which the RER B station was opened.
+The station was renamed Cluny–La Sorbonne.

 Closed stations

-The station Croix-Rouge, an old terminus of line 10, has been closed since 1939.
+The station Croix-Rouge, an old terminus of Line 10, has been closed since 1939.

-The station Saint-Martin was closed in 1939, opened after the Liberation and closed again.
-This station was situated on the Grands Boulevards and therefore served as an important access point, however it was eventually closed again because of its proximity—less than 100 m—to the neighbouring station Strasbourg – Saint-Denis.
+Saint-Martin station was closed in 1939, reopened after the Liberation, then closed again.
+This station was situated on the Grands Boulevards and therefore served as an important access point, however it was eventually closed again because of its proximity—less than 100 m—to the neighbouring station Strasbourg–Saint-Denis.

-Three stations have remained closed since 1939: Arsenal (line 5), Champ de Mars (line 8), and Croix-Rouge (line 10).
+Three stations have remained closed since 1939: Arsenal (Line 5), Champ de Mars (Line 8), and Croix-Rouge (Line 10).
 These stations were also reopened after the Liberation of France, but later analysis in 1946 deemed these stations too unprofitable to remain open, and the stations were closed again, never to reopen.
-The fourth one, Cluny, was saved and reopened when RER B came by and offered a far better connection to line 10 than neighbouring station Odéon.
+The fourth one, Cluny, was saved and reopened when RER B came by and offered a far better connection to Line 10 than neighbouring station Odéon.

 Three other open stations contain unused platforms (that is they are inaccessible to the public):